 Tyson initially handled his stint in prison poorly, and was found guilty of threatening a guard while in prison, adding 15 days to his sentence.
 That same year, Tyson's father died.
 The boxer didn't request leave to attend the funeral.
 While imprisoned, Tyson converted to Islam, and adopted the name Malik Abdul Aziz.

 On March 25, 1995, after serving three years of his sentence, Tyson was released from the Indiana Youth Center near Plainfield, Indiana.
 Already planning his comeback, Tyson arranged his next fight with Peter McNeeley in Las Vegas, Nevada.
-On Aug.
-19, 1995, Tyson won the fight, knocking out McNeeley in only 89 seconds.
-Tyson also won his next match In December of 1995, knocking out Buster Mathis, Jr. in the third round.
+On August 19, 1995, Tyson won the fight, knocking out McNeeley in just 89 seconds.
+Tyson also won his next match in December 1995, knocking out Buster Mathis Jr. in the third round.